oliverbenee/ar21/Assignments/assignment_4.md

 This now fulfills the requirements of allowing multiple objects to be placed by having a menu pop up from the bottom with a list of all available gameobjects to place.
 Given that the list can be infitetely expanded and scrolled in, it allows handling of "a lot" of objects.

-To see a video demonstrating the final result, click [HERE.](https://youtu.be/Lztn7zc0sDE)
+To see a video demonstrating the result, click [HERE.](https://youtu.be/Lztn7zc0sDE)

 Seperate link: https://youtu.be/Lztn7zc0sDE